482 Visa: Temporary Skill Shortage (TSS) Visa (Subclass 482)

 • You will be eligible for permanent residency when the following applies:

-• You have worked in the same occupation for the three years on the 482 visa
+• You have worked for the same sponsor, in the same occupation for two of the past three years on a 482 visa

-• You hold a score of at least 6.0 in all parts of the IELTS (or equivalent test), unless exempt
+• You hold a score of at least 6.0 in all four parts of the IELTS (or in an equivalent English test), unless exempt

-• You have been paid at least the salary on your nomination letter
+• You have been paid at least the salary on your 482 nomination letter/s for the two years and if under $73,150 you must be offer this salary for the 186 TRT

 • You are under 45 years of age at the time of lodging your PR visa